-I have been making this homemade spaghetti sauce recipe for as long as I can remember.
-We have spaghetti and meatballs at least once a week, so I always make a huge batch to portion and freeze and save myself some time.
-This recipe is a simplified version of the spaghetti sauce my sister makes.
-She lets her sauce simmer for 3 hours, but mine can be ready in about 30 minutes.
+Spaghetti and meatballs is on our menu at least once a month, so I always make a huge batch to portion and freeze and save myself some time.
+Most recipes want you to simmer the sauce for hours, but my simplified spaghetti sauce recipe can be ready in about 30 minutes.

 How to Make Homemade Spaghetti Sauce

+Simmer.
 Bring the sauce to a boil, then simmer for at least 30 minutes.
-You can totally toss some pasta with the spaghetti sauce at that point and call it good.
-But if you’ve got the time, keep it simmering for an hour or us to 4 hours to develop a richer, deeper flavor.
+You can totally toss some pasta with the sauce at that point and call it good, and it will taste good.
+But if you’ve got the time, keep it simmering for an hour or 2 to develop a richer, deeper flavor.

 Homemade Spaghetti Sauce